The White Mountains welcome you to come discover and explore

 Spreading across Northern New Hampshire and into Maine is New England’s most mountainous region, the White Mountains.
 Named for the blanket of snow that covers the tallest peaks almost year ’round, they are dominated by 6,288-ft.
 Mt.
 Washington, the highest peak in the Northeast.

 The White Mountains are primarily granite and are characterized by their rounded summits, deep broad valleys, and U-shaped passes called “notches”.
 Through these notches flow crystal clear, rushing rivers famous for the exciting canoeing and kayaking experiences they provide.
 Pristine lakes and ponds also offer exceptional opportunities to view the area’s abundant wildlife.
 You could meet a moose, see a beaver dam, or surprise a family of deer at almost every turn of the trail or stream

-On the grounds we have: tennis, heated outdoor pool and hot tub, and many quiet nooks in the spacious gardens for reading and relaxation.
-In winter, stay close to the huge fireplace in the oak-paneled Library Lounge.
+On the grounds we have: tennis, outdoor pool and hot tub, and many quiet nooks in the spacious gardens for reading and relaxation.
+In winter, explore the 45 KM network of groomed trails from our door on cross country skis or snowshoes, then relay by the huge fireplace in the oak-paneled Library Lounge.